dev-launchers/dev-launchers-platform/packages/UI/CONTRIBUTING.md

 5. Open a 2nd terminal and run ```$ yarn workspace @devlaunchers/components storybook``` to start storybook.
 7. Start Development work.

-## Yarn scripts basics.

-This is just a quick rundown on how to run scripts in a mono repo using yarn, you will need to target a workspace with the following CLI.
-Further information can be found in the root folder markdowns.

-    $ yarn workspace @devlaunchers/<workspace> <cmd>

 ### Yarn scripts for this team

 ```
 $ yarn workspace @devlaunchers/tailwind dev
 $ yarn workspace @devlaunchers/components storybook